 To help guide you through some of these frustrations, try answering the following questions to begin your search:

 - What is being labeled?
 Is it a bag, a carton, a clamshell, a pouch, or a bottle?
 A machine appropriate for labeling jars and bottles may not be appropriate for a flexible package.

 - What is the product made of?
 An application surface that is smooth and clean may not require the same labeler as a rigid or rough surface.

 - Where on the product do you want the label?
 Some labeling machines are made for wrap-around labels on bottles while others do simultaneous top and bottom or two panel labels.

-The Production Line Consider where the labeling process will take place in your production line.
-This will help determine the type of labeler and application needed, and knowing the labeler and application you will be using will help determine label sizes that are possible.
+- Consider where the labeling process will take place in your production line.
+This will help determine the type of labeler and application needed, and knowing the labeling machine and application you will be using will help determine label sizes that are possible.

-The production line and the product’s packaging almost always determine what type of labeler is used.
+- The production line and the product’s packaging almost always determine what type of labeling machine is used.

 The Product Environment

 - Ascertain all the different environments your product will be exposed to.
 What is the room temperature of the packaging environment, transportation, or final destination?

 - Knowing whether a product will be indoors, outdoors, in a freezer, or used in an oven will help your label manufacturer narrow down what label and adhesive will work.
 Based on the product and the labeler, you can then go to your label manufacturer.